 GIDDAY & WELCOME!

 The American Civil War Round Table of Queensland (ACWRTQ) began in 1998.
-There was just one such club then, the American Civil War Round Table of Australia (ACWRTA), founded in the 1970’s and based in Melbourne, Victoria but with an Australia-wide membership.
-In June 1998, four ACWRTA members living in Brisbane held a meeting at the University of Queensland, St. Lucia.
+There was just one such club then, the American Civil War Round Table of Australia (ACWRTA), founded in May 1972 and based in Melbourne, Victoria but with an Australia-wide membership.
+In June 1998, four ACWRTA members living in Brisbane held a meeting in the History Department of the University of Queensland, St. Lucia.
 They formed the ACWRTA (Queensland Chapter).
 In August, the club started a newsletter Rebel and Yankee News.

 A Civil War seminar at the University of Queensland, a BBQ picnic at Mt Coot-tha, a black powder rifle shoot at the Ripley Range, Ipswich and stalls at local Gun Shows attracted new members during 1998-2000.
 In 1999, the club met in a small basement room of the Coorparoo Returned Service League (RSL) Club.
 The Coorparoo RSL has remained the ACWRTQ meeting venue until The Pandemic forced a relocation to the Gold Coast Rifle Clubhouse at the Belmont Shooting Range.
 In October 2000, there were enough members for the club to become a separate, incorporated body under state law.
 It was renamed the American Civil War Round Table of Queensland Inc and after 9 issues, Rebel and Yankee News was renamed the American Civil War Round Table of Qld Newsletter.
 Rhonda O’Dwyer was elected the first president of the ACWRTQ.